The Phi Phi Islands are our favourite romantic paradise… but for how long?

 All roads on Phi Phi Don are for pedestrian use only, with small pushcarts used to transport luggage and goods around (those arriving by ferry can hire a cart from the pier for a small fee) which gives a fabulous small village atmosphere.

-The daily arrival of new tourist from the Thai mainland, however, and innumerable boat tour companies operating particularly around Phi Phi Leh is an increasing concern for the islands.
+The daily arrival of new tourists from the Thai mainland, however, and innumerable boat tour companies operating particularly around Phi Phi Leh is an increasing concern for the islands.

 Ko Phi Phi – Important visitor facts